oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->prep_fields_recursive(\@fields)`

 Handles fields parameter and format it in the way Graph API spec states.
-The main purpose of this method is to deal w/ Field Expansion ([https://developers.facebook.com/docs/graph-api/using-graph-api/#fieldexpansion](https://developers.facebook.com/docs/graph-api/using-graph-api/#fieldexpansion)).
+The main purpose of this method is to deal with Field Expansion ([https://developers.facebook.com/docs/graph-api/using-graph-api/#fieldexpansion](https://developers.facebook.com/docs/graph-api/using-graph-api/#fieldexpansion)).
 This method is called in `prep_param` which is called in `request()` so you don't usually use this method directly.